Beersheva, Negev and Eilat

 Ein Avdat National Park – beautiful desert canyon hike

-Nahal Hauverim – one of the most popular desert hikes, this walk is particulary impressive on a full moon.
+Nahal Hauverim one of the most popular desert hikes, this walk is particularly impressive on a full moon.
 Go with a private guide, good walking shoes and well equipped with head flashlights.

-Ilan Ramon Visitors Center – located on the edge of the Ramon crater, the center tells lan Ramon’s story service in the Air Force, through his training with NASA and ending with the tragic crash of the Columbia shuttle on Saturday, February 1, 2003.
+Ilan Ramon Visitors Center located on the edge of the Ramon crater, the center tells lan Ramon’s story about his service in the Air Force, through his training with NASA and ending with the tragic crash of the Columbia shuttle on Saturday, February 1, 2003.
 The visitors center at Mitzpe Ramon tells Ramon’s story alongside the story of the unique geological crater known as Mitzpe Ramon Ilan Ramon’s son, Captain Assaf Ramon, who followed in his fathers footsteps and graduated the Air Force flying course with honors, is also commemorated within the center.
 He lost his life as well during a training flight.
 His plane crashed on Mount Hebron.
 The visitor center offers numerous photos, as well as large replicated model of the Columbia shuttle.
-A circular elevator takes visitors to the top of the shuttle.

 The visitor center over looks the beautiful desert landscape and attracts travelers passing through the area on their way to Eilat and back or who may be visiting the city as part of rest and relaxation at one of the hotels in the area.